1D Three-state mean-field Potts model with first- and second-order phase transitions: Introduction

 \section{Introduction}

-The mean-field concept is one the fundamental paradigm in all theoretical physics and its interdisciplinary branches and applications.
-The mean-field idea consists in replacing the interactions acting on a particle with an effective external field to be determined self-consistently.
-This paradigm allows one, not only to analytically face, in a first approximation, any given model, but it also provides a powerful understanding of the physics of the model which, even though approximate, is often pedagogically deeper than the understanding one would get from a possible exact solution (if any).
+The mean-field concept is a fundamental paradigm in theoretical physics and its interdisciplinary applications.
+It consists in replacing the interactions acting on a particle with an effective external field to be determined self-consistently.
+The power of this approach manifests in two ways: on one hand, it allows to face analytically, in a first approximation, any given model; on the other hand, it provides a powerful understanding of the physics of the model.
+In fact, even though very approximate, the mean-field solution is often pedagogically deeper than the understanding one would get from a possible exact solution (if any).
 In particular, it would be harder to understand the concept of the collective behavior and the phase transitions of a system without a suitable mean-field theory.

 At the mathematical base of the mean-field theory there are models which are exactly solvable by a mean-field technique: the mean-field models.
 These models represent the limit cases of more realistic models in which one or more parameters are typically send to 0 or to $\infty$ so that the mean-field approximation becomes exact.
 Traditionally, the concept of the mean-field models is associated with the absence of correlations in the thermodynamic limit.
 In \cite{MF} (see also \cite{Bogoliubov} and \cite{Perk}) we have shown that this condition is only a sufficient condition for the system to be mean-field, but in general it is not necessary.
-There are in fact infinite models having non zero correlations but still they are mean-field.
-For example, if $H_0$ is an arbitrary Hamiltonian, the model $H=H_0+\Delta H$, with $\Delta H$ a generic fully connected interaction, is mean-field, in the sense that we can exactly replace the interactions acting on a particle with an effective external field to be determined self-consistently.
+There exist in fact infinite many models having both non zero correlations and a mean-field character.
+For example, if $H_0$ is an arbitrary Hamiltonian, the model $H=H_0+\Delta H$, with $\Delta H$ a general fully connected interaction, is mean-field, in the sense that we can exactly replace the interactions acting on a particle with an effective external field to be determined self-consistently.
 However, now, the presence of the term $H_0$ gives rise to non zero correlations whenever $H_0$ has short-range interactions \footnote{The case of power-law like long-range interactions is more subtle.
-See the the Conclusions in \cite{MF}.}.
+See the Conclusions in \cite{MF}.}.